 If you see a Dangerous Dog

 Any person can write a statement for Animal Services to initiate an investigation.
-The suspect animal or animals will be impounded at the shelter during this time.
+The suspect animal or animals may be impounded at the shelter during this time.
 The statement must contain the following:

 - Where the dog lives